youssefaltai/gso/examples/custom_ui/example_1/README.md

 ### Main loop
 Goes as follows:
-1. Wait for user commands,
+1. Wait for the users command,
-2. process them,
+2. process it,
 3. update state and UI,
 4. rerender the UI.